 If you're looking for a destination that offers the perfect mix of play time and down time, Banff National Park makes the top of the list!
-For one, it’s easy to get to from major cities in western Canada, taking the hassle out of getting the family from A to B. You’ll also have plenty of chances to get your family out into the fresh air, keeping you connected through shared experiences in the great outdoors.
+You’ll have plenty of chances to get your family out into the fresh air, keeping you connected through shared experiences in the great outdoors.

 Sound like a plan?
 Here are some activity ideas (great for all ages!) to make this a trip you’ll all remember:

 Spend the day at the hill to get your dose of adrenaline amid the most scenic ski runs the country has to offer.
 All ski areas – Mt.
 Norquay, Banff Sunshine, and Lake Louise Ski Resort – offer on-site rentals and slopes appropriate for all levels of ability.

 Tip: Spring is the perfect time to sign kids up for ski lessons.
 Parents get some turns in while kids are learning, and then join up for some family time.
 Travelling with little ones?
 Daycare options are available slopeside.

 Whether your ski legs have turned to jelly or you’re looking for a different way to enjoy the slopes, try your hand at tubing at Mt.
 Norquay.
 The good news is that you don’t need to walk back up the hill – a towing system gets you to the top for the next run!

 3. Banff Gondola